islandrum/terraform-provider-ansible-awx/docs/resources/inventory.md

-# ansible-tower_inventory
+# ansible-awx_inventory

-`ansible-tower_inventory` An Inventory is a collection of hosts against which jobs may be launched, the same as an Ansible inventory file.
+`ansible-awx_inventory` An Inventory is a collection of hosts against which jobs may be launched, the same as an Ansible inventory file.
 Inventories are divided into groups and these groups contain the actual hosts.
-Groups may be sourced manually, by entering host names into Tower, or from one of Ansible Tower’s supported cloud providers.
+Groups may be sourced manually, by entering host names into AWX, or from one of Ansible AWX's supported cloud providers.

 ## Example Usage